PELN/trivia_app/README.md

 2. in the terminal, cd into server folder and run npm start

 3. in another terminal, cd into client folder and run npm start
-- a browser should open up with the start page
+- a browser should open up with localhost:3000

 4. in one browser, create a game